theislab/paperbee/paper/paper.md

   * Filtering by LLMs based on a simple natural language description of the research interests of a team or individual researchers.
   * Simple YAML-based configuration with a template for easy setup.

-# Implementation

-Papersbee adopts a modular architecture that separates core responsibilities into pluggable components: query handling, paper retrieval, filtering, formatting, and publishing.
-Queries are managed with YAML files and passed to the `findpapers` engine, which searches scientific databases via correspondent Application Programming Interfaces (APIs).
-The retrieved articles undergo a two-stage filtering process—initially via CLI or fully automated LLM classification—based on user-defined prompts [@dennstaedt2024; @cai2025].
-Filtered results are formatted into platform-specific message payloads and sent to designated messengers via their respective APIs.
-A centralized Google Sheet is used for cumulative archival and collaborative review.
-This design supports extensibility and interoperability, making it straightforward to plug in new data sources, filters, or output channels.
+ Modular of Papersbee enables extensibility and interoperability, making it straightforward to set up data sources, filters, or output channels for users, and add a new functionality for developers.

 # Deployment